from training.npr.org: https://training.npr.org/2018/10/31/mixing-diy/

 There are many ways audio can go wrong.
 Can you still use it in your story?
 This basic criteria will you decide.

 What this reporter takes to report in Wyoming and Colorado, “besides a big ugly coat.

 Liz Jones (@KUOWLiz), a reporter with KUOW, contacted us with an idea after the Which Mic Should I Use? post published.
-She recommended we get the input of various reporters in the field to hear about what mics they are using and why.

 This document guides you through questions that will prepare your project for a smooth workflow.